- Project name

 About the project

 The Campus Clean Energy and Energy Efficiency Projects (CCEEP) support colleges and universities across the USA in developing and marketing carbon offsets as a way to accelerate their progress towards campus carbon neutrality.
 Proceeds from carbon credit sales are invested into sustainability projects on campus, allowing institutions to achieve greater emissions reductions and pushing communities to develop clean, efficient energy systems.
-To be eligible to sell their carbon reductions, all campuses must deliver greenhouse gas (GHG) reduction performance, either campus wide through electricity based emissions, or for individual LEED®-certified1 buildings which ranked in the top 15% of their peers nationally.
+To be eligible to sell their carbon reductions, all campuses must deliver greenhouse gas (GHG) reduction performance, either campus wide through energy based emissions, or for individual LEED®-certified1 buildings which ranked in the top 15% of their peers nationally.
 Credits are certified through the Verified Carbon Standard under the VCS Campus Clean Energy Efficiency methodology.
 This campaign is open to all US universities and colleges.

 Southern Oregon University (SOU) was the first university in Oregon – and one of the first in the nation – to offset 100 percent of its energy use with clean, renewable power, and it is the first university in the nation to balance 100% of its water consumption.